Salary Negotiation

 - Remain positive and flexible through the discussion, listening actively and advocating for yourself.

 - Remember that negotiation isn't a battle; it's a conversation.
-In fact, it may require several conversations before you conclude your negotiation so don't lose patience during the back and forth.
+In fact, it may require several conversations before you conclude your negotiation, so don't lose patience during the back-and-forth.

-- Don't get personal and beware of oversharing, remain objective and fact-based throughout the process.
+- Don't get personal, and beware of oversharing; remain objective and fact-based throughout the process.

 I'd like to see if I'm a good fit for this role and organization before we discuss salary.

 No matter how well you've researched the objective data for your negotiation, your success is dependent upon your ability to deliver a confident and concise negotiation.
-Ask a friend or family member to assist you with your preparation by quizzing you about your facts and role-playing the conversation.
-The more times you've confronted resistance to your argument, the better honed your points will be, and the greater your chance of a successful negotiation.
+Ask a friend or family member to assist you with your preparation by quizzing you about your facts, and role-playing the conversation.
+The more times you've confronted resistance to your argument, the better-honed your points will be, and the greater your chance of a successful negotiation.